A new platform for documentation and tutorials is launching soon.

 https://<GITHUB INSTANCE HOSTNAME>/settings/applications/new.
 You can also reach it through GitHub's menus:

-- In the upper right corner, click your profile picture and choose "Settings."
+- Click your profile picture and choose "Settings."

-- In the navigation sidebar, click "OAuth Apps" (under the "Developer settings" section).
+- Click "OAuth Apps" (under the "Developer settings" section).

-- In the upper right corner, click the "Register a new application" button.
+- Click the "Register a new application" button.

 This page has a form with four text fields.

 Fill out the fields with the corresponding values currently displayed in your Terraform Cloud browser tab.
 Terraform Cloud lists the values in the order they appear, and includes controls for copying values to your clipboard.

 Field name Value Application Name Terraform Cloud (